GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

 }
 ~~~

 The `"AuthorizationPolicy"` value can also have scoped operations, if you have them defined.
+It's important to realize that the names of the policies must be known to the Yarp back-end.

 ##### Hangfire dashboard policy-based protection
 Adding a Hangfire job adds an `Access.CanSeeJobs` operation.
 To protect the Hangfire dashboard using previous versions of the Arc4u Framework,